songyandong/documentation/api/README.md

 ### **NetID**

 **Description**
-Get the id of the current POSS node.
+Get the id of the current PPIO node.

 **Parameters**
 None.